Watts-Lab/gps_data_coding_task/instructions.md

 Plot the top visited census tracts for a few origin census tracts and answer whether it seems like users mostly visit geographies close to their home.
 Produce an overlay on a map of Philadelphia using geopandas or another library of your choice and explain any metrics you used to support your answers.

 ## 4 Clustering & Analysis
-Use some algorithm of your preference for clustering census tracts according to their visitation patterns (for March and April 2020).
-Explain your clustering procedure, its advantages, and its limitations.
+Use some algorithm of your preference for clustering census tracts according to their visitation patterns for March and April 2020> i.e. the time series of places they have visited or to which they have flows/trips.
+How would you compare such high-dimensional vectors?
+How would you cluster them?
+Explain your clustering procedure (if any), its advantages, and its limitations.

+For clarity: We are looking to cluster high-dimensional vectors like the vector of out-flows, not a single variable like the aggregated out-flows, but some simplifications are allowed and encouraged.

 Perform the same exercise for the year of 2021; do you obtain the same results?
 Are any differences due to the nature of algorithm or because mobility patterns have changed?

 ## 5 Overall Reflection
 How much time did it take you to complete this task?
 How did you approach this task?
 If given more time what are additional extensions or improvements that could be made?